 Check back for information about upcoming workshops

-POTTERY SALE: The Spring Pottery Sale will be Friday May 3rd (6-9pm) and Saturday May 4th (10am-2pm).
+The Spring Pottery Sale is this Friday May 3rd (6-9pm) and Saturday May 4th (10am-2pm).
 The sign up sheets to volunteer at the sale and/or sell your pieces are on the sign in table at the guild.
 All members can sell their pottery if they’d like to.
-Please consider donating a piece of unglazed bisqueware for the raffle basket.
-There is a large basket adjacent to the sign in table at the guild to put donations into.
 Please remember that at the 2018 AGM, the percentage that the guild keeps from pottery sales is now 12%.

-PARKING FOR SALE: Parking may be difficult to come by.
+Parking for the Sale may be difficult to come by.
 There will be a fair/midway happening at the Casman Center in the big parking lot from May 2nd – 5th.
 While we hope that this means extra foot traffic at our sale, it may also mean that we cannot park directly outside the guild.

 Thank you to the Sales Committee for all the work that you do behind the scenes to make the twice yearly pottery sale a success!

-SPRING BUILDING: Spring building season is soon upon us.
+Despite the snow yesterday, the building season is here!
 Terry Connors of the Casman Center has advised that Eymundson Road will have a bus transfer station built on it.
 More specifically, the hill between the Casman Centre and Eymundson Road will be cut into and the bus transfer station built in that space.
-This is great news as the Casman Centre will be on various bus routes and as tenants in the building, we can also take advantage of this.
 It is likely that during construction we may be asked to park in the big Casman Centre parking lot at times.
-Terry hopes that the new bus service will help to alleviate some of the parking frustration during big events at the Casman Center.

-DRYING RACKS: Thank You for using the drying rack name tag system.
-The drying rack name tag colour for April is ORANGE.
+Thank You for using the drying rack name tag system.
+The drying rack name tag colour for May is MEDIUM BLUE.
+This system is really working!
+In April, members at the guild cleaning pulled January work from the drying racks and there were only 5 pieces to be claimed!
+Awesome!